The Tony Kornheiser Show: ESPN Radio (1998–2004)

-One of the features of the show was that when Davis reported the updates, Kornheiser would interrupt the Dan "The Duke" Davis's updates and make comments.
-At first the Duke was not amused with Kornheiser's interruptions and it took Davis a while to get used to it.
+One feature of the show was Kornheiser's habit of interrupting Dan "The Duke" Davis's updates and make comments.
+Initially, Davis was not amused by Kornheiser's interruptions and took some time to adjust to them.

 Tony's Mailbag concluded the show on ESPN Radio with Kornheiser reading emails from his listeners.
 The music that plays in the background during this segment is "Tea for Two Cha Cha" by Roy Battle (pronounced bah-tell by Kornheiser) and the Altones.
 The band is dubbed "[t]he official house band of the Tony Kornheiser Show".

 In late 2001, Kornheiser decided to leave the microphones on when his show went to a commercial break, as a treat to his internet radio listeners.
 The result was the infamous yet wildly popular "Internet Show", where online listeners could hear what the people on the show really thought about sports, entertainment, and politics.